dspice2003/reflection/README.md

 the command while wich runs the program till false. we learned how to convert time. we also how to count down in python and say BLASTOFF.

+# End of week six/seven
+## 10/27/17
+we learned loops and more code and we worked on iteration problems.we worked on google friday.we learned how to make lists and code with that.we learned how to make a multi table and how to find the sum of digits.